 She drove me over to the hospital while I watched the YouTube surgery video one more time on my phone.
 Egad, it certainly was graphic.
 But, yes, I was ready.

 The days following my surgery are foggy.
 It’s remarkable that I can remember anything at all, I was so doped up on morphine.
 What I mainly remember, though, is an overwhelming feeling of relief and anticipation.
 I couldn’t wait to be strong again and move around in my new body.
 The nurse told me that, at first, walking would be difficult.
 Not just because of the pain but because your body has to learn to realign itself with the new genital arrangement.
 I had to stay in my hospital bed for 48 hours and then move to a hospital residence inn for the rest of the week.
 Every day Arin Skyped me.
+Aside from vaginoplasty, Miami facial plastic surgeon can also make your overall look prettier and more feminine.

 “I miss you.
 How are you?” he’d ask, looking nervous.